Helmholtz Energy

 Climate change and its catastrophic consequences leave us with only one conclusion: there is no time to lose.
 Our energy supply must become carbon neutral as quickly as possible.
 At the same time, however, this transformation should also be affordable and socially sustainable.

-To achieve this, scientists involved in the Research Field Helmholtz Energy are developing innovative technologies.
+To achieve this, scientists involved in Helmholtz Energy are developing innovative technologies.
 They address issues related to the environmentally and climate-friendly generation, conversion, storage, and distribution of energy.
 Furthermore, they develop cross-sector energy system solutions that also factor in social dimensions.
 Jülich researchers are helping to shape this energy system of the future as scientific architects.

 placeholder